Waris-1/Portfolios/README.md

 # Portfolios
-This are some projects that I have created in my spare time.
+These are some projects that I have created in my spare time.